 · At the International Commission for the Conservation of Atlantic Tunas and the Western and Central Pacific Fisheries Commission through the adoption of management measures including:

 · Adoption of precautionary science-based catch limits for shark species that are biologically able to support fishing;

 · Improved transparency and compliance with shark and ray conservation and management measures.

-· In target countries, the adoption of management measures such as precautionary catch limits, time/area closures, gear restrictions, and fishing gear modifications to promote the restoration of sharks and rays threatened with extinction.
+· In target countries, such as Indonesia, Argentina, Malaysia and Taiwan, the adoption of management measures such as precautionary catch limits, time/area closures, gear restrictions, and fishing gear modifications to promote the restoration of sharks and rays threatened with extinction.

 · Research and pilot programs designed to, among other things, identify and protect pupping and nursery habitats within the Exclusive Economic Zones of priority shark fishing nations, if the information gained will be directly used for management.